 Around 44,000 UK deaths each year are due to sepsis, which means it outranks heart attacks and some cancers.
 Even if you survive, the side-effects can leave you needing intensive long-term support.

-A film called “Starfish” has been made showing the horrific case of Midlands man Tom Ray.
-Getting a small cut on his gum at his dentists led to sepsis, which in turn resulted in him losing all his limbs and a large part of his face.
+A film called “Starfish” shows the horrific case of Midlands man Tom Ray.
+Getting a small cut on his gum at his dentist led to sepsis.
+That, in turn, results in him losing all his limbs and a large part of his face.

 Sepsis – which in some cases can be preventable – usually originates from a common illness or a simple cut or insect bite.
 It can strike quickly, particularly in children and babies under the age of 4 years and can easily be mistaken for flu, chest infections or diarrhoea.
 This means the potential for misdiagnosis compensation claims is substantial.

 Public Health England and the UK Sepsis Trust are working together to improve measures in the NHS to reduce the risks by improving clinical practice.
-Measures are also being put into place to ensure the symptoms are spotted sooner.
+Professionals can also spot symptoms sooner thanks to new measures.

-As sepsis is most prevalent in the vulnerable, the campaign seeks to raise awareness of the early symptoms among parents, care home staff and anyone else who looks after the elderly and/or young children.
+As sepsis is most prevalent in the vulnerable, the campaign seeks to raise awareness of the early symptoms.
+It targets parents, care home staff and anyone else who looks after the elderly and/or young children.

-Cancer and HIV/AIDs patients, and anyone who has undergone an organ transplant, are also considered to be “at-risk” and should be carefully monitored.
+Then there’s cancer and HIV/AIDs patients, and anyone who has undergone an organ transplant.
+They’re also likely to be “at-risk,” requiring careful monitoring.